-- All instructions are accepted and carried out by the law firm Grotius Chambers, pursuant to a contract for professional services, retainer or letter of mission.
+- All instructions are accepted and carried out pursuant to a contract for professional services, retainer or letter of mission.

-- In the event a client agreed to a retainer, contract for professional services or letter of mission outside the establishment of Grotius Chambers, or concluded it remotely, for example by electronic means, the client has a right of withdrawal for a period of 14 (fourteen) days from the day of the conclusion of this agreement (“cooling off period”).
+- In the event a client agreed to a retainer, contract for professional services or letter of mission outside the establishment of Grotius Chambers or one of its attorneys, or concluded it remotely, for example by electronic means, the client has a right of withdrawal for a period of 14 (fourteen) days from the day of the conclusion of this agreement (“cooling off period”).

 - The provisions of articles 7:404 and 7:407 paragraph 2 of the Netherlands Civil Code, which imposes joint liability where instruction is given to two or more persons, shall not be applicable.

-- If, in the context of carrying out an instruction, an event leads to the liability of Grotius Chambers or one of its attorneys, then such liability shall be limited to the amount(s) as covered by a professional liability insurance as may be taken out by Grotius Chambers and/or its attorneys, including the deductible that may be carried in connection with the insurance.
-If, within one year upon awareness of the event having led to liability, the client has not started a claim against Grotius Chambers and/or one of its attorneys, Grotius Chambers or its attorneys cannot be held liable any longer.
+- If, in the context of carrying out an instruction, an event leads to the liability of one of Grotius Chambers’ attorneys, then such liability shall be limited to the amount(s) as covered by his/her professional liability insurance, including the deductible that may be carried in connection with the insurance.
+If, within one year upon awareness of the event having led to liability, the client has not started a claim against one of Grotius Chambers’ attorneys, its attorneys cannot be held liable any longer.

 - If, in the context of carrying out an instruction, third parties have been involved, Grotius Chambers and its attorneys shall not be held liable for duties performed or not performed by said third parties.

 - Communication between attorneys and Client are privileged and confidential.
 Nevertheless, Grotius Chambers cannot guarantee the means of communication between Grotius Chambers and the client or third parties.
-Therefore, the means of communication between Grotius Chambers and the client or third parties, including electronic correspondence (e-mails), shall be for the risk and account of the client.
+Therefore, the means of communication between Grotius Chambers or one of its attorneys and the client or third parties, including electronic correspondence (e-mails), shall be for the risk and account of the client.

-- In respect of any instruction given by the client to Grotius Chambers, the general conditions of the client, if any, shall not be applicable.
+- In respect of any instruction given by the client to Grotius Chambers or one of its attorneys, the general conditions of the client, if any, shall not be applicable.

-- The complaints procedure as defined in Annex A is applicable to each contract for professional services between Grotius Chambers and a client.
+- The complaints procedure as defined in Annex A is applicable to each contract for professional services between Grotius Chambers or one of its attorneys and a client.

-- The relationship between Grotius Chambers and its clients shall be governed by Dutch law.
+- The relationship between Grotius Chambers or one of its attorneys and its clients shall be governed by Dutch law.
 Disputes which cannot be resolved after completion of the complaints procedure as defined in Annex A shall be exclusively submitted to an arbitral tribunal in The Hague, The Netherlands, as defined in Annex B.

 - Grotius Chambers can amend the present General Conditions without previous notice to the clients.